 Is leather naturally waterproof or resistant?

-So while leather is able to withstand some exposure to water, it’s not fully protected and is susceptible to damage if soaked.
+So, while leather is able to withstand some exposure to water, it’s not fully protected and is susceptible to damage if soaked.
 It can become stiff and inflexible when it dries, and lose its special supple nature.
 In worst case scenarios, leather can even begin to rot if it takes too long to dry.

 But the good news is that full grain goat leather (like we use here at Billy Tannery) is one of the most durable and water resistant forms of leather.
 And if you regularly clean and treat your leather goods, you can keep them as waterproof as possible.